numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

     f_{13}(\mathbf{x}) = f_{\text{raw}}^{\text{Sharp Ridge}}(\mathbf{z}) + \mathbf{f}_{\text{opt}}.

-There are two reasons behind the use of transformations here:
+There are two main reasons behind the use of transformations here:

 (i) provide non-trivial problems that cannot be solved by simply exploiting some of their properties (separability, optimum at fixed position, ...) and
 (ii) allow to generate different instances, ideally of similar difficulty, of the same problem by using different (pseudo-)random transformations.

-Rotational transformations are one type of linear transformation which is used to avoid separability and thus coordinate system dependence in the test functions.
-The rotational transformation consists in applying an orthogonal matrix to the search space: :math:`x \rightarrow z = \textbf{R}x`, where :math:`\textbf{R}` is an orthogonal matrix.
-While the other transformations used in the ``bbob`` test suite could be naturally extended to the large scale setting due to their linear complexity, the rotational transformation has quadratic time and space complexities.
-Thus, we need to reduce the complexity of this transformation in the large scale setting to make benchmarking experiments in significantly larger dimensions possible.
+Rotational transformations are used to avoid separability and thus coordinate system dependence in the test functions.
+The rotational transformations consist in applying an orthogonal matrix to the search space: :math:`x \rightarrow z = \textbf{R}x`, where :math:`\textbf{R}` is the orthogonal matrix.
+While the other transformations used in the ``bbob`` test suite could be naturally extended to the large scale setting due to their linear complexity, rotational transformations have quadratic time and space complexities.
+Thus, we need to reduce the complexity of these transformations in order for them to be usable, in practice, in the large scale setting.

 Extension to large scale setting
 --------------------------------